konker/konker.dev/src/content/til/til-4.md

 ---
 title: Madge circular dependency detection for node.js
 author: Konrad Markus
-description:  "Madge is a tool which detects circular dependencies in your javascript imports."
+description: 'Madge is a tool which detects circular dependencies in your javascript imports.'
 pubDate: 2022-08-08
-tags: ["til", "nodejs", "javascript", "typescript"]
+tags: ['til', 'nodejs', 'javascript', 'typescript']
 ---

 It's a handy additional linting tool that can be added to your NodeJS build/CI toolchain.

 https://www.npmjs.com/package/madge